k2datascience/ds-foundations/content/0-environment.md

 ---

 ### <a name="section-c"></a>3.
-Text Editors (Terminal and Graphical)
+Text Editors

-You will probably spend most of your time with access to a graphical interface, where you have more choices in editors and integrated development environments.We recommend the Atom Text Editor.
+You will probably spend most of your time with access to a graphical interface, where you have more choices in editors and integrated development environments.
+We recommend the Atom Text Editor.

 #### Option 1 - Short Video Tutorial